praveen24sriv/React/README.md

 - 4. Child1 Render is called
 - 5. Child2 Constructor is called
 - 6. Child2 Render is called
+     <<DOM UPDATED IN SINGLE BATCH>>
 - 7. Child1 ComponentDidMount is called
 - 8. Child2 ComponentDidMount is called
 - 9. Parent ComponentDidMount is called
+     // React batches up the render phase of multiple childrens then goes in the DOM updating and ComponentDidMOunt process.(coz DOM manipulation is a expensive task)